In Memory of

 Former Managing Director

-Brandon J. Gibson is currently serving in his fifth year as Managing Director for Marble City Opera.
-In addition to his work as an arts administrator, he is also an active multi-disciplinary performer.
+Brandon J. Gibson served as Managing Director for Marble City Opera from 2017-2023.
+In addition to his work as an arts administrator, he was also an active multi-disciplinary performer.

-As a vocalist, Gibson has been reviewed as a "beautifully resonant bass-baritone" with "a most profound sound" and as "a singer possessing an instrument of substantial richness and substance."
-He's sung roles in operas and musicals alike.
-He has also sung with symphonies and concert bands and alongside musicians from genres ranging from jazz and hip-hop to funk, blues, and symphonic metal.
+As a vocalist, Gibson had been reviewed as a "beautifully resonant bass-baritone" with "a most profound sound" and as "a singer possessing an instrument of substantial richness and substance."
+He sang roles in operas and musicals alike.
+He also sang with symphonies and concert bands and alongside musicians from genres ranging from jazz and hip-hop to funk, blues, and symphonic metal.

-A thespian as well, Gibson has been hailed as a "skilled actor" who possesses "natural stage presence."
-He has performed throughout East Tennessee in Shakespeare plays, modern dramas, comedies, and the occasional commercial.
-He is also a professional narrator and has lent his voice to numerous endeavors, including various documentaries and projects for the East Tennessee PBS series "Black in Appalachia."
+A thespian as well, Gibson was hailed as a "skilled actor" who possesses "natural stage presence."
+He performed throughout East Tennessee in Shakespeare plays, modern dramas, comedies, and the occasional commercial.
+He was a professional narrator and lent his voice to numerous endeavors, including various documentaries and projects for the East Tennessee PBS series "Black in Appalachia."

-When he's not singing, acting, or recording voice-overs, Gibson is also a freelance writer, reviewer, and essayist for the Knoxville publication "Blank Newspaper."
+When not singing, acting, or recording voice-overs, Gibson was a freelance writer, reviewer, and essayist for the Knoxville publication "Blank Newspaper."
 For his writing, the East Tennessee Society of Professional Journalists awarded him a Golden Press Card Award in 2022.
-Gibson is also a member of the Greater Knoxville Business Journal's 2021 "40 Under 40" class.
+Gibson was a member of the Greater Knoxville Business Journal's 2021 "40 Under 40" class.

 In 2020 Gibson penned the original libretto for the social justice opera "I Can't Breathe."
 Marble City Opera commissioned the piece in consortium with Pacific Opera Project, Opera Columbus, and Cleveland Opera Theater.
 Award-winning composer Leslie Burrs wrote the score.
 The opera premiered in February 2022 with Marble City Opera and will have future productions with each additional company.